ApiLogicServer/Docs/docs/Sample-Integration.md

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/logic-chaining.jpeg?raw=true">

     Rules operate by handling SQLAlchemy events, so apply to all ORM access, whether by the api engine, or your custom code.
+Once declared, you don't need to remember to call them, which promotes quality.

+    The rules shown above prevented the too-big order with *multi-table logic* to copy the Product Price, compute the Amount, roll it up to the AmountTotal and Balance, and check the CreditLimit.

+    These same rules also govern changing orders, deleting them, picking different parts - about 9 transactions, all automated.
+Implementing all this by hand would otherwise require about 200 lines of code.

     &nbsp;